JonasGeiping/breaching/README.md

 ### License
 We integrate several snippets of code from other repositories and refer to the licenses included in those files for more info.
-We're especially thankful for related projects such as https://www.tensorflow.org/federated, https://github.com/NVlabs/DeepInversion, https://github.com/JunyiZhu-AI/R-GAP, https://github.com/facebookresearch/functorch from which we incorporate components.
+We're especially thankful for related projects such as https://www.tensorflow.org/federated, https://github.com/NVlabs/DeepInversion, https://github.com/JunyiZhu-AI/R-GAP, https://github.com/facebookresearch/functorch, https://github.com/ildoonet/pytorch-gradual-warmup-lr and https://github.com/nadavbh12/VQ-VAE from which we incorporate components.

 For the license of our code, refer to `LICENCE.md`.